athenahealth/apiserver-athenaFlex/README.md

 - General information about the registration, SSO signup and access token processes

-- General information about the Partner Program

-- General information about paid Services Offerings related to the GE FHIR API’s
+- General information about paid Services Offerings related to the athenaFlex FHIR APIs

 Customer Support is _not_ able to provide support for the following; this can come from only developer collaboration:
 - Code level questions - technical, syntax, API resource technical details